nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 kernel reboot
 ```

 * In the serial terminal, you will see the device booting up and connecting to the network.
-The device will attempt to connect to nRF Cloud using the credentials you provided during provisioning.
+The device tries to connect to nRF Cloud using the credentials you provided during provisioning.

 <details>